Conditions in reception facilities

-While the increase in arrivals of asylum seekers throughout 2018 and 2019 has exacerbated difficulties in accessing reception, the actual conditions in reception facilities have not deteriorated since reception capacity was increased.
+While the increase in arrivals of asylum seekers in recent years has exacerbated difficulties in accessing reception, the actual conditions in asylum reception facilities have not deteriorated since reception capacity was increased.
 The problem asylum seekers face on some occasions is the long waiting time before they can be placed in accommodation facilities.

 The majority of available places for asylum seekers in Spain are in reception centres, during the first phase of reception, which lasts for a maximum of 6 months.
 As stressed, during the second phase they are placed in private housing, as the final aim is their autonomy within the Spanish society.